The distinguished surname Battistone can be traced back to the ancient and beautiful region of Sicily

 Battistone Settlers in United States in the 20th Century

-- Domenica Battistone, aged 25, who emigrated to the United States, in 1905
+- Domenica Battistone, aged 25, who immigrated to the United States, in 1905

 - Antonio Battistone, aged 25, who landed in America from S. Demetrio, Aquila, Italy, in 1909

-- G. Battista Battistone, aged 18, who emigrated to the United States from S. Demetrio, Italy, in 1910
+- G. Battista Battistone, aged 18, who immigrated to the United States from S. Demetrio, Italy, in 1910

 - Annantonia Battistone, aged 23, who landed in America from S. Stefani S., Italy, in 1911